ajalger/angular-shooters/README.md

  - Working on an update to the skeleton (5/20/15)
  - Updated Angular code to follow (somewhat) John Papa's Angular Style Guide (5/27/2015)
  - Updated Gulp-Ruby-Sass to use Node-Neat in a new configuration (6/23/2015)
+ - I intend to update this project to include ES2015, all NPM modules, and reconfigure the folders.
+(2/4/2016)

 ##LICENSE

 The MIT License (MIT)

-Copyright (c) 2015 Abdullah J. Alger
+Copyright (c) 2016 Abdullah J. Alger

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal